-The Town of Estes Park fleet is ready for more snow and icy conditions.
+The Town of Estes Park’s fleet is poised to manage the snow and icy conditions brought by mountain winter weather.
 While many communities do not plow residential streets, the Town of Estes Park plows all of its approximately 225 residential streets within Town limits after emergency routes are clear.
-That means plowing approximately 59 miles of streets, 12.5 miles of sidewalks, 16.4 miles of trails, and 15 parking lots.
+That means plowing approximately 59 miles of streets, 12.5 miles of sidewalks, 12 miles of trails, and 15 parking lots.

-When sufficient snowfall or icy conditions exist, a snow removal team comprised of Town employees from Public Works and other Town departments is called into action.
-There are 12 plow drivers assigned to eight roadway routes, three trail routes, and one parking lot assignment with back-up drivers trained to fill in when needed.
+When sufficient snowfall or icy conditions exist, a snow removal team—comprised of employees from Public Works and other Town departments—is called into action.
+There are nine roadway routes and parking lots assigned to nine plow drivers; five routes for sidewalks and trails; and back-up drivers trained to plow when needed.

-Our fleet includes three skid steers with plows, a large front-end loader, and a pickup truck and plow.
-Eight additional plow trucks are equipped with sand spreaders which place a diluted mixture of sand (93 percent) and Ice Slicer (7 percent) on hills and intersections where needed for traction.
-While this mixture does not achieve an aggressive “bare pavement” result, it is more cost-effective and kinder to the environment than placing 100 percent Ice Slicer on local streets.
-Follow up sweeping of the surplus sand is performed as needed.
+The fleet includes three skid steers; a utility vehicle; and a Toolcat each equipped with plows, a large front-end loader, and a pickup truck plow.
+Eight additional plow trucks (blue or white) are equipped with sand spreaders that place a diluted mixture of sand (85%) and Ice Slicer (15%) where needed for traction on hills and intersections.
+While this mixture does not achieve an aggressive “bare pavement” result, it is more cost-effective and kinder to the environment than placing 100% Ice Slicer on our streets.
+Follow-up sweeping of the surplus sand is performed in the spring.

 Prioritizing During or After a Snow Event

-State-managed highways U.S. 34, U.S. 36, and S.H.
-7 are plowed by the Colorado Department of Transportation (CDOT).
-This includes Elkhorn and Moraine Avenues.
-U.S. 66 and county roads are plowed by the Larimer County Road and Bridge crew.
+US 34 (includes Elkhorn Avenue), US 36 (includes Moraine Avenue) and CO 7 are plowed by the Colorado Department of Transportation (CDOT; orange trucks).
+County roads and US 66 are plowed by the Larimer County Road and Bridge Department (yellow trucks).

-- While a few of our streets are marked with snow route signs, nearly all of our streets are too narrow to accommodate parking and two lanes for traffic.
-When plows begin clearing snow, vehicles parked along our narrow streets outside of marked parking spaces may be towed at the owner’s expense.
+Parking is prohibited on Town streets.
+This excludes spaces designated by signs or painted markings.
+Most neighborhood streets are too narrow to accommodate parking and two traffic lanes.
+Therefore, enforcement is elevated when plows begin clearing snow, and vehicles parked along narrow streets outside of marked parking spaces may be towed at the owner’s expense.

-- Plows must push snow to the roadway edge which may cause a ridge of snow to be deposited at private driveways or on sidewalks.
-The Town understands this can be frustrating, and appreciates customers' patience.
-The Town's snow removal team cannot remain productive when stopping to clear every private driveway and sidewalk, so this task must remain the responsibility of customers.
+Private driveways and sidewalks.
+Plows must push snow to the roadway edge, which often causes a ridge of snow to be deposited in private driveways or on sidewalks.
+Because the Town’s snow removal team cannot remain productive when stopping to clear every private driveway and sidewalk, this task must remain the responsibility of property owners.
+The Town understands that this can be frustrating; know that your teamwork in clearing the snow piles from your walks and driveways is greatly appreciated.
 Residents who are unable to clear their own driveways are encouraged to contact local private contractors who provide this service.

-- Property owners are responsible for clearing sidewalks in front of their homes and businesses by noon on snowy days.
+Residential and business sidewalks.
+Property owners are responsible for clearing sidewalks in front of their homes or businesses within 24 hours after the snowfall stops.
 By law, snow removed from any sidewalk or driveway may not be deposited into the roadway.
-Doing so can create dangerous conditions for drivers and negates the clearing work done by our plow drivers.
+Doing so can create dangerous conditions for motorists and negates the clearing work done by plow drivers.

-- Keep in mind that snowplows are less maneuverable than other vehicles, and visibility is often limited for the plow driver.
-Motorists are reminded to be alert and give the plows plenty of room to maneuver and safely apply the salt/sand to our streets.
+Visibility for plow drivers.
+Snowplows are less maneuverable than other vehicles, and visibility is often limited for the plow driver.
+Motorists are reminded to be alert during winter weather conditions, use their vehicle headlights, and give the plows plenty of room to maneuver their way through the streets and safely apply the salt/sand.

 According to Chapter 6 of the Postal Operations Manual: